Khoavu1110/Google_Machine_Learning/Google Machine Learning/ML Models/Linear Regression/Linear Regression.md

+#Model

 - [k] Learning Objective:
 	- [*] Explain what a loss function and how it works.
 	- [*] Define and describe how gradient descent finds the optimal model parameters.
 	- [*] Describe how to tune hyper parameters to efficiently train a linear model.
 # What is Linear Regression?

 - [i] Linear regression is a statistical technique used to find the relationship between variables.
-In an ML context, linear regression finds the relationship between features and a label.
+In an ML context, linear regression finds the relationship between [[Feature|features]] and a [[Label|label]].

 ---
 # Linear Regression Equation

 In algebraic terms, the model would be defined as $y=mx+b$, where:
 - $y$ is the value we want to predict.
 - $m$ is the slope of the line.